 This certification level is ideal for those seeking an entry-level certification as a foundation for gaining additional guiding experience working as an apprentice or assistant guide before pursuing higher levels of certification.

 Level 1 Guides can be trained and certified by any CGI certified guide, Level 2 or higher.

 Level 2 Fixed Site / Single Pitch Canyon Guide

 Fixed Site / Single Pitch Canyon Guide is a certification available to individuals who either (a) guide fewer than three canyons that all have similar characteristics, hydrology and emergency response requirements, or (b) guide easy canyons with simple, straight-forward anchors and rigging (single-point natural anchors, bolted anchors, basic deadman anchors).
 It is also suitable for individuals who anticipate that a significant portion of their work will be teaching canyoneering skills in non-canyon environments such as local climbing crags.

-Level 2 Guides can be trained by any CGI certified guide, Level 2 or higher, but can only be certified by CGI Certified Instructors.
+Level 2 Guides can be trained and certified by any CGI certified guide, Level 3 or higher.

 Level 3 Pro Canyon Guide